MrTomRod/Bacterial_genome_assembly/README.md

 # Usage:

-Place input files in /input
+Place the two input files in `/input`.

 `run_bacteria_assembly.sh` is a SLURM batch script that runs `bacteria_assembly.sh` (as you might have guessed).
 In most cases, everything you have to do is edit the line that begins with $DIR/bacteria_assembly_slurm.sh according to your needs.